akurmustafa/taboo/README.md

 ## Getting Started

-You can just copy the project, you need python interpreter > 3.6 and numpy.
+You can just pull the project, you need python interpreter > 3.6, numpy and tkinter package.
 To start playing run ui_taboo.py script

 ## Deployment